 - 15% of the VAT incurred by any household member, included on invoices communicated to the Portuguese tax authorities, with a global limit of EUR 250, for services acquired in any of the following activity sectors:

 - Maintenance and repair of motor vehicles, motorcycles, and related parts and accessories.

 - Accommodation, restaurants, and similar food service activities.

 - Hairdressers and beauty salons.

 - Veterinary expenses.

-- Sports and recreational activities, sports clubs and gyms/fitness clubs expenses.
+- Sports and recreational activities, sports club, and gyms/fitness club expenses.